 In keeping with the general feature trends of financial apps, both Wave and QuickBooks connect directly to your bank accounts and credit cards to automatically import transactions, but the list of connections to outside financial tools like Square, PayPal, and ApplePay vary between Wave vs. QuickBooks.
 Both tools support regional tax rates and regulations like VAT, and both run as double-entry accounting ledgers suitable for professional accounting services.

 Let’s look at some of the ways that Wave vs. QuickBooks differ.
-To look at a variety of accounting software that will meet your business’s needs, check out our Accounting Software Product Selection Tool.
+To look at a variety of accounting software that will meet your business’s needs, check out our Accounting Software software category page.

 Table of contents